CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 2. Now let's create the handler.
 In it, we need to retrieve attachments for given Order, load fragment, bind attachments to it and then open it.

-    - \_get – this function that sends GET request to backend:
+    - \_get – function that sends GET request to backend:

         ```js
         _get: function (sUrl) {